 Windows 8, released 26th October 2012 effectively now replaced with 8.1

 Windows 7, released 22nd October 2009 and much faster than its' predecessor Vista.
 I used to recommend it for new users with no legacy hardware/software and it is was a logical upgrade for corporate clients who were moving on from Windows XP.
-Sadly you are unlikely to find much new machinery with this operating system on it.
-Microsoft has this product listed as reaching the "End of extended support" on 14th January 2020, if you are still using it consider changing ASAP.
+Reached the "End of extended support" with Microsoft on 14th January 2020, if you are still using it consider changing ASAP.

 Linux (comes in many flavours and often with the new small screen laptop types so called netbooks) ok, but be prepared for some technical headaches with networking, printer installation and file conversion issues on file transfers to your other machinery.

 Apple Mac expensive but beloved by devotees, ideal for musicians and film/tv editors.

 My view is you would not want to run a Nuclear Power Station with a PC but look how far they have come since the first IBM PC in 1981.

 There are two kinds of people in this world: